Kong/kubernetes-ingress-controller/TESTING.md

 Currently, the cluster is being shared across all the tests that are a part of the test suite so special care needs to be taken in order to clean up after the tests that run.
+The typical approach is to run them in a dedicated, disposable Kubernetes namespace created just for the purposes of that test.

 #### How to run